yolayh/Linux_chapter4_exercise/SP_HW3/README.md

 ```

 5. run command at backgroud by adding "&"
+Input
 ```
-# Input
-myshell -> sleep 10 &    # check by using command "ps"
+myshell -> sleep 10 &
 ```
+verify by using command "ps"